mrkwnzl/cyphersystem-compendium/README.md

 ![GitHub All Releases](https://img.shields.io/github/downloads/mrkwnzl/cyphersystem-compendium/total?style=flat-square)
 ![License](https://img.shields.io/github/license/mrkwnzl/cyphersystem-compendium?style=flat-square)

 This is a module for use in conjunction with the [Cypher System game system for Foundry VTT](https://foundryvtt.com/packages/cyphersystem/).
-The Cypher System Compendium expands the Cypher System game system with compendia full of equipment, cyphers, and abilities.
+The Cypher System Compendium expands the Cypher System game system with compendia full of equipment based on the System Reference Document, the Modern System Reference Document, and the System Reference Document 5.1.

-The content is crowd-sourced by the Cypher and Foundry VTT community.
-I’ll submit this module to the Foundry database when it has more content.
-Until then follow these steps to install it:

-1. Open Foundry VTT and open “Add-on Modules.”
-2. Click on “Install Module.”
-3. Copy the following URL into the Manifest URL filed at the bottom of the window: https://raw.githubusercontent.com/mrkwnzl/cyphersystem-compendium/main/module.json
-4. Click on “Install.”
+## License

+Data in `packs/fantasy-ammo.db`, `packs/fantasy-armor.db`, `packs/fantasy-equipment.db`, and `packs/fantasy-weapons.db` is taken from the System Reference Document 5.1 and used under the terms of the OGL v1.0a, see `OGL.md`.

+Data in `packs/modern-ammo.db`, `packs/modern-armor.db`, `packs/modern-equipment.db`, and `packs/modern-weapons.db` is taken from the Modern System Reference Document and used under the terms of the OGL v1.0a, see `OGL.md`.

+The software component of this system is distributed under the MIT license.

 ## Support